elclanrs/jq-idealforms-old/README.md

 ```

 ####`fresh`
-Reload the form as if it were the first load and the form was never focused.
+Load the form as if it was never focused.
+This removes `valid` and `invalid` classes until first focus.
 **chainable**: yes
 ```javascript
 $myIdealForm.reset().fresh() // Usually combined with `reset()`